Teacher Recruitment Strategies: Tried-and-True Ways to Build Your Applicant Pool

 The hiring timeline

 The next step is exploring metrics like time-to-hire, and when most candidates were hired.
 By looking at how long it takes to fill most vacancies, you may be able to identify inefficient processes that hold up the hiring process.
-And by identifying which positions take the longest to fill, you’ll know where to put more of your recruitment resources.
+And by identifying which positions take the longest to fill, you’ll know where to put more of your teacher recruitment resources.

 Plus, you’ll be able to determine how early in the year you should start hiring to have positions filled.
 Remember that hiring late in the year means less-qualified applicant pools, so if most of your jobs are filled in late July and August, you could be missing out on the most talented candidates.